 Revitalized TMII to Host 43rd ASEAN Summit Spouse Program

 Jakarta, 2 September 2023 – Taman Mini Indonesia Indah (TMII) is ready to host the Spouse Program of the 43rd ASEAN Summit on Wednesday (6 September 2023).
-This is a special event for the spouses of the ASEAN member states’ heads of state and constitutes a part of the 43rd ASEAN Summit in Jakarta.
+This is a special event for the spouses of the heads of state of ASEAN member states and constitutes a part of the 43rd ASEAN Summit in Jakarta.

-TMII has undergone renovation, carried out by the government in collaboration with PT Injourney, a state-owned enterprise, making it more well-organized, greener, more beautiful, and more comfortable.
+TMII has undergone renovations, carried out by the government in collaboration with PT Injourney, a state-owned enterprise, making it better-organized, greener, more beautiful, and more comfortable.

 “Now, people can visit and enjoy the new face of TMII.
 The revitalization has made TMII better,” said Indonesian President Joko Widodo, marking the completion of TMII’s revitalization in Jakarta on Friday (1 September 2023) evening.

-The revitalization area includes 7.71 hectares of building renovation and 26.56 hectares of TMII’s overall area.
-Renovations encompass four zones, with the front area being the first zone.
+The revitalization areas include 7.71 hectares of building renovation and 26.56 hectares of TMII’s overall area.
+Renovations encompassed four zones, with the front area being the first zone.
 The other zones are the Archipelago Lake, traditional house pavilions, and the modernization of museums.
 The Garuda Theater and Keong Mas Theater were rebuilt to keep up with the times.

 The president said that the revitalization restored the original spirit of the development of TMII according to the main plan.
-Currently, 70% of the TMII area is open space with only 30% of buildings.
+Currently, 70% of the TMII area is open space with only 30% consisting of buildings.

-“All museums and regional pavilions have also been beautified and revitalized with the concept of inclusive, cultural, and smart.
+“All museums and regional pavilions have also been beautified and revitalized along inclusive, cultural, and smart concepts.
 I am confident that with its new look, TMII will be a great tourism icon in Jakarta, and of course, in Indonesia,” said the Head of State.

-Taufan also received many compliments from members of the delegation who enjoyed his coffee.
-This boosted his confidence in his coffee blends which have a positive effect on many people.

-“I received a lot of appreciation from the delegates who enjoyed my coffee,” said Taufan.

 Philosophy of the New Face of TMII

 The revitalization of TMII has been carried out since 2022 with a budget of Rp1.070 trillion from the central government and Rp200 billion from PT Injourney.